 When home doesn’t feel like home anymore

 Doesn’t it feel strange that, after years of living in the same place, things start not feeling like they used to?
 That the mere thought of leaving your hometown and spread your wings doesn’t scare you anymore?
-Or when you start thinking about starting your life away of your loved ones doesn’t make you sad anymore?
+Or when you start thinking about starting your life away from your loved ones doesn’t make you sad anymore?

 For me, those feelings started not so long ago.
 But everything started two years ago when I came back from my semester abroad in the US.
 After months of being alone and having a taste of independence, and living in another country with a different culture.
 Going back to old rules made me rethink my reality.
 It was also the moment where my quarter of life crisis started, as well as my international long-distance relationship.
 But everything went back to normal once school started again and I was following a routine that kept me busy and happy.
 Although, that thought never left my mind.
 I just decided to keep it at the back of my head.
 I wasn’t ready to address the issue yet.